roryparker/codewars/README.md

 * CodeWars - https://www.codewars.com
 * Datacamp - https://www.datacamp.com

-These are a collection of CodeWars questions to help me beeter embrace and become cofortable with coding languages!
+These are a collection of CodeWars questions to help me better embrace and become cofortable with coding languages!